bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Simulation studies

-The function \textbf{quantregOR1} is the primary function for estimating Bayesian quantile regression in ordinal models with 3 or more outcomes (i.e., $OR_{I}$ model) and implements Algorithm~1.
-In the code snippet below, we first read the data and then do the following: define the ordinal response variable (\texttt{y}) and covariates (\texttt{x}), specify the number of covariates (\texttt{k}) and number of outcomes (\texttt{J}), and set the prior means and covariances for $\beta_{p}$ and $\delta_{p}$.
-We then call the \textbf{quantregOR1} function and specify the following inputs: ordinal outcome variable (\texttt{y}), covariate matrix including a column of ones (\texttt{xMat}), prior mean (\texttt{b0}) and prior covariance matrix (\texttt{B0}) for the regression coefficients, prior mean (\texttt{d0}) and prior covariance matrix (\texttt{D0}) for the transformed cut-points, burn-in size (\texttt{burn}), post burn-in size (\texttt{mcmc}), quantile (\texttt{p}), and the tuning factor (\texttt{tune}) to adjust MH acceptance rate.
-The last input \texttt{verbose}, when set to (\texttt{FALSE}) \texttt{TRUE} will (not) print the outputs.
+\(\textbf{quantregOR1}\): The \texttt{quantregOR1} is the primary function for estimating Bayesian quantile regression in ordinal models with 3 or more outcomes (i.e., \(OR_{I}\) model) and implements Algorithm\textasciitilde1.
+In the code snippet below, we first read the data and then do the following: define the ordinal response variable (\texttt{y}) and covariate matrix (\texttt{xMat}), specify the number of covariates (\texttt{k}) and number of outcomes (\texttt{J}), and set the prior means and covariances for \(\beta_{p}\) and \(\delta_{p}\).
+We then call the \texttt{quantregOR1} function and specify the inputs: ordinal outcome variable (\texttt{y}), covariate matrix including a column of ones (\texttt{xMat}), prior mean (\texttt{b0}) and prior covariance matrix (\texttt{B0}) for the regression coefficients, prior mean (\texttt{d0}) and prior covariance matrix (\texttt{D0}) for the transformed cut-points, burn-in size (\texttt{burn}), post burn-in size (\texttt{mcmc}), quantile (\texttt{p}), the tuning factor (\texttt{tune}) to adjust the MH acceptance rate, and the auto correlation cutoff value (\texttt{accutoff}).
+The last input \texttt{verbose}, when set to \texttt{TRUE} (\texttt{FALSE}) will (not) print the summary output.

-In the code below, we use a sufficiently diffuse normal prior $\beta_{p} \sim N(0_{k}, 10\ast I_{k})$ where $0_{k}$ is a zero vector and $I_{k}$ is an identity matrix of dimension $k \times k$.
-The prior distribution can be further diffused (i.e., less informative) by increasing 10 to say 100.
-Besides, the prior variance for $\delta_{p}$ needs to be small, such as $0.25 \ast I_{J-2}$ since the distribution is on the transformed cut-points.
-If there is a need for prior elicitation, one approach is to estimate the model on a training sample and then use the results to design prior distributions \citep[See][for examples]{Greenberg-2012}.
+In the code below, we use a diffuse normal prior \(\beta_{p} \sim N(0_{k}, 10\ast I_{k})\) where \(0_{k}\) and \(I_{k}\) are matrices of dimension \(k \times 1\) and \(k \times k\), respectively.
+The prior distribution can be further diffused (i.e., made less informative) by increasing 10 to say 100.
+Besides, the prior variance for \(\delta_{p}\) should be small, such as \(0.25 \ast I_{J-2}\), since the distribution is on the transformed cut-points, which is in the logarithmic scale.
+If there is a need for prior elicitation, they can be designed from previous subject based knowledge or by estimating the model on a training sample and then using the results to form prior distributions (See Greenberg (2012), for examples.)